mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 can use your favorite cloud provider to do the same.

-**Note** that the IPs will be long relinquished by the time you read this, substitute your real server IPS.
+**Note** that the IPs will be long relinquished by the time you read this, substitute your real server IPs.
 In this demonstration, `172.104.139.107` is the registry IP and `172.104.139.226` is the httpd IP.